Shaw Direct - Plan Builder Improvement

 Our decision

 During our review of the channel selector in the Shaw Direct builder, we identified a significant usability issue.
-The presence of individual "Add" call-to-action (CTA) buttons for each channel creates visual clutter and confusion for users.
+The presence of individual "Add" buttons for each channel creates visual clutter and confusion for users.
 Additionally, these CTAs closely resemble the primary conversion CTAs, leading to potential user errors and frustration.

 Proposed solutions: